markpmlim/MPSHistogram/Readme.md

-A Swift Playground to demonstrate how to use the class MPSImageHistogram to compute the histogram of an image.
+a) A Swift Playground to demonstrate how to use the class MPSImageHistogram to compute the histogram of an image.

+b) A Swift Playground to convert the color space of an image.

 The information are documented at the websites listed below.